adritek/moodys/README.md

 ## Lessons Learned

-- Try Promise.all to neatly grab all asyc requests
+- Try Promise.all to neatly grab all async requests
 - More time to add a line chart (Antd charts) for combat stats